Understanding Neurodermatitis: The Basics of Atopic Dermatitis

 - JAK inhibitors: Baricitinib, Upadacitinib – new oral therapy option

-- Cyclosporine: immunosuppressant for severe cases (short-term therapy)
+- Cyclosporine: Immunosuppressant for severe cases (short-term therapy)

-- Methotrexate: Off-label use in therapy-resistant atopic dermatitis
+- Methotrexate: Off-label use for therapy-resistant neurodermatitis

-- Lifestyle factors: stress management, nutrition, environmental optimization
+- Lifestyle factors: Stress management, nutrition, environmental optimization

-- Preventive measures: allergen avoidance, skin protection, regular check-ups
+- Preventive measures: Allergen avoidance, skin protection, regular check-ups